 Respect goes beyond mere tolerance.
-It requires that we not only recognize our differences, but we also allow them, understand them, and invite them.
+It requires that we not only recognize our differences, but we also allow them, and understand them.
 Respect elevates us from merely co-existing to living harmoniously.

-SOICS is one of the founding four organizations that came together to represent the North, Central, South Okanagan, and the Thompson region.
-Together the group signed a Memorandum of Understanding indicating our commitment to develop the Term of References, design a website, develop and share resources, and generate more awareness on this subject matter.
+SOICS is one of the founding four organisations that came together to represent the North, Central, South Okanagan, and the Thompson region.
+Together the group signed a Memorandum of Understanding indicating our commitment to share resources, and generate more awareness on this subject matter.

 Since its creation, Respect Network SOICS has participated in:

 - Developing protocols based on the Critical Incident Response Model:

 - Hosting annual events through the “Respect Lives Here” series

 These free events are designed to engage community partner organisations and diverse cultures in the design, planning and implementation.
 Although the target audience for each year is different, these annual events also engage the wider community to celebrate diversity, honour multiculturalism and/or better understand and address racism/discrimination.
 In previous years, events have been delivered in the form of workshops, consultations, art projects and drama presentations.

 To learn more about Respect Network visits, www.respectnetwork.ca